brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 A barplot of “clean_sub” was created to analyze neighborhood subsets against price per private room.
 On this barplot it can observed that subset number 4(which includes: Mission(Mss), Potrero Hill(PtH), Castro Upper Market(C/M), Haight Ashbury(HgA)), with 455 private rooms available has the greatest price change per room, with maximum price being over $400.
 Hence, after merging these neighborhoods together from decreased $250 price per night, per neighborhood, there’s an increase of $150 when considering subsets of neighborhoods.
 ADD BARPLOT LINE#414

-A last data frame was created named last_df1.
+Another data frame was created named last_df1.
 Containing all 2064 observations with 8 variables including neighborhood subsets and neighborhoods acronyms.
 With this data frame further analysis can be made.
 The first variables to be analyzed were Neigb_Sub and Price.
 ADD PLOTS LINE#517